libbyshoop/csinparallel/modules/RosieCluster/source/index.rst

   sudo apt-get install nfs-common

 With this we have installed all the required software for us to run MPI Code on the cluster.
-If you wish to install any other software then you should install it now because we will be removing internet from the worker nodes and setting up an external ethernet connection directly to the wall only on the head node.
+If you wish to install any other software then you should install it now because we will be removing internet from the worker nodes and setting up an external Ethernet connection directly to the wall only on the head node.

 .. _Cluster-Network:

 Creating a Cluster Network
 ############################
-In order for us to establish a network between the cluster through ethernet cables we will need to assign static ip addresses to each of the nodes.
+In order for us to establish a network between the cluster through Ethernet cables we will need to assign static ip addresses to each of the nodes.
 To do this, we need to edit the interfaces file on each node.
 This can be done by doing the following:

 ::